-- RED-Situation or event that requires immediate attention - YELLOW-Warning events - BLUE-Capacity planning events - node is the path name for a hierarchy node to be highlighted on the display.
+- node is the path name for a hierarchy node to be highlighted on the display.
 Using an empty string ("") instead of the node name means you do not want the node to be highlighted. node contains the name of the node that is in question or in error. - message is a string that is displayed in the Event Viewer.
 Messages can be either text strings or variables.
 For internationalization, the text strings are set to variables in double quotes, which expands to the expected string.
 The variables are used to reference entries in rultext.tcl.
 For example, the following line of a Tcl function uses the "r0mess" variable for internationalization.
-For the complete rule, see Code Example 4-3.
+For the complete rule, see CODE EXAMPLE 4-3.

-ON\OPEN { alarm RED "" "\$r0mess" "" }
+ON_OPEN { alarm RED "" "\$r0mess" "" }

-• Tcl command is a Tcl string that is executed by the GUI when it receives the event.
+Tcl command is a Tcl string that is executed by the GUI when it receives the event.
 If you do not want to execute a Tcl function, use an empty string ("").

-To close an open alarm condition, see the end\alarm function.
+To close an open alarm condition, see the end_alarm function.